 In turn, having high blood pressure makes it difficult to get oxygen-rich blood to the kidneys.
 This accelerates the decline of kidney function for patients with chronic kidney disease.
 It's a vicious cycle that can truly compromise your health.

-As stated above, high blood pressure is common cause of heart disease.
+As stated above, high blood pressure is a common cause of heart disease.
 So it's easy to see why this condition and CKD are closely related.

 With diabetes, you often have too much glucose (sugar) in the blood.
 This overabundance can damage the blood vessels throughout the body, including in your kidneys.
 Over time, your kidneys will stop functioning properly due to the excess glucose, causing chronic kidney disease to occur.